-24. As at 30 September 2009 the value of the Superannuation Entities' investments in the ASF (which included the investments in the EFL that had been transferred by the In-Specie Transfer) was approximately \$62.2 million.
+As at 30 September 2009 the value of the Superannuation Entities' investments in the ASF (which included the investments in the EFL that had been transferred to the ASF by way of an In-Specie Transfer in June 2009) was approximately \$62.2 million.
 ACT Super, as Acting Trustee for the Superannuation Entities, has been unable to redeem any of the Superannuation Entities' investments in the ASF and has determined that the funds have been lost due to fraud or theft.